UPPMAX/UPPMAX-documentation/docs/getting_started/get_uppmax_2fa.md

 ### 5. Scan the QR-code with your 2FA app

-Scan the QR-code with a second factor authentication app of your choice in your smart phone.
-For example "Google Authenticator" by Google or "Authy" by Authy Inc.
+Scan the QR-code with your 2FA app.

 More details [here](get_uppmax_2fa_qr.md).